 Think It Over First!

 The right to control images of yourself is a basic right.
 You have to protect it.
-You also have to respect other people's right to control images of themselves.
-So think carefully before posting photos or videos of others online.
+You also have to respect the rights of other people to control images of themselves.
+So, think carefully before posting photos or videos of others online.
 Do you have their permission?

 It is impossible to have total control over photos and videos posted on the Internet.
-As soon as they are posted online, other people can download them, edit them or share them with other people.
-The consequences can be disastrous!
-Would you know what to do if you were the victim of cyberbullying?
+As soon as pictures are posted online, other people can download them, edit them or share them.
+The consequences can be disastrous, especially in situations of cyberbullying.

 Limits on the Right to Control Images